Ontario High School (California): Band, percussion, and color guard

 Ontario High School's instrumentalists, percussionists, and color guard performers compete in the Southern California Judging Association (SCJA) circuit for marching season during the first three months of the academic year.
 For the remainder of the year the Color Guard competes as a "winter guard" against other guards while the instrument and percussion sections have their orchestral season.
 The band's major performances are the Holiday Showcase, Music Americana, and Pops! concerts.
 The Music Americana concert is unique because the band performs with the United States Marine Corps Band.
 The Color Guard also has several acts during the Holiday Showcase, the Pops! concerts, and their end of the year show, the Color Guard Spectacular.

 For most of its history, the marching season group was known as the Ontario High School Jaguar Band and Color Guard.
 They won many awards in band tournaments and marched in several parades throughout southern California.
 At a point between 2000 and 2008, the group was renamed the Ontario High School Pride.

 On November 1, 2008 the Ontario High School Pride entered the Surf City Open marching competition and won the highest "sweepstakes" awards and an invitation to the 2nd Annual California State Championship.
 This is the first time in its history that the combined marching band, percussion, and color guard competed in a state level competition.
 On November 22, 2008 the Ontario High School Pride won the 5A Division of the California State Championships for their performance titled "The Lion King Goes Broadway" and became the 2008 Division 5A California State Champions.

-Long-time band director Dave Berry retired at the close of the 2008-2009 school year.
-Ontario High School hired alumni Elyse Doremus to replace him and carry on his legacy in the 2009-2010 school year.